-Hitler's unexpectedly swift conquest of France and the Low Countries in the summer of 1940 had provided him with time to pause.
+Hitler’s unexpectedly swift conquest of France and the Low Countries in the summer of 1940 had provided him with time to pause.
 What was the real reason for his headlong descent into war?
-It certainly wasn't conquest in the West, achieved as of necessity for strategic reasons.
-It was Lebensraum, living space in the East, and the extermination of the Jewish Race from the face of the earth and how best to achieve this now became the primary concern of the Nazi hierarchy.
+It certainly wasn’t conquest in the West, achieved as of necessity for strategic reasons.
+It was Lebensraum, living space in the East, and the extermination of the Jewish Race from the face of the earth and how best to achieve this now became the primary concern amongst many in the Nazi hierarchy.

 The Einsatzgruppen, or Task Forces were Commando Units made up of SS Volunteers formed following the invasion of Poland in September 1939 to seize strategic targets and secure key Government buildings.
 There role was soon adapted however to include the elimination of undesirable elements behind the front-line.
 When the German Army invaded the Soviet Union on 22 July 1941 the Einsatzgruppen followed quickly in their wake.

 There were four Einsatzgruppen assigned the task of eliminating primarily the Jewish population but also Gypsies, Communists, Homosexuals and any other suspected opponents of the regime.
-They were each provided with a specific region to clear and came under the overall command of Heinrich Himmler's Deputy, the cold-bloodied, sinister, and much-feared Reinhard Heydrich, Chief of the Reich Main Security Office, and they were to set about their task with an efficient ruthlessness devoid of compassion.
+They were each provided with a specific region to clear and came under the overall command of Heinrich Himmler’s Deputy, the cold-bloodied, sinister, and much-feared Obergruppenfuhrer Reinhard Heydrich, Chief of the Reich Main Security Office, and they were to set about their task with an efficient ruthlessness devoid of any compassion.

 Einsatzgruppen B under Dr Otto Rasch was given the task of clearing central and northern Ukraine.